Planning and Development

 Zoning Bylaw Amendments (Rezoning)

 Before any property can be developed (e.g. by constructing a new building, or by changing the land use), the owner should first check the current zoning regulations for that property.
 If the proposed development is not permitted under existing zoning, the property owner – or an agent of the property owner – can apply for a zoning amendment.
 A zoning amendment can legally change either the zoning category of a property or the zoning regulations within a zone.
+For additional information on Zoning Amendments, please refer to the Zoning Amendment Application Guide.

 Development Permit Areas